FIX: VPN doesn’t hide location, what can I do?

 FIX: VPN leaks IP address

-In case you want to be secure while surfing the internet, you will need to get a full-dedicated tool to secure your network.
-Install now Cyberghost VPN (77% off) and secure yourself.
+Note: In case you want to be secure while surfing the internet, you will need to get a full-dedicated tool to secure your network.
+Install now Cyberghost 7 for Windows and secure yourself.
 It protects your PC from attacks while browsing, masks your IP address and blocks all unwanted access.

 Solution 1: Disable WebRTC